dxos/dxos/docs/content/tutorial/introduction.md

 "_Create React App Configuration Override is an easy and comprehensible configuration layer for create-react-app._"

 This tool will be used to override some Webpack settings that are required for DXOS.
+You can read more about it [here](https://github.com/gsoft-inc/craco)

 ```bash
 yarn add @craco/craco